Unmanned Space Systems

 The NASA Mars Exploration Rover program, more commonly known as Spirit and Opportunity, has been a suprisingly long-lived follow-on mission to the successful Mars Pathfinder mission of the mid 1990's.
 Designed and manufactured around the turn of the century and launched in 2003, the two Rovers far outlasted their 90 sol (a sol is a Martian day, which is slightly longer than an earth day).
 Opportunity is still operational, and currently holds the off-earth driving record for the Sol-system.

-My Role: I served as the Failure Modes Effects and Criticality Assessment (FMECA) Lead, working directly with my JPL customer through conceptual and preliminary design.
-I also have taught these reliability analysis techniques at the undergraduate & graduate university level.
+My Role: I served as the Failure Modes Effects and Criticality Assessment (FMECA) Lead, working with JPL through conceptual and preliminary design.

 C/NOFS (Launched 2008)